trevortomesh/stash/README.md

 - **Automatic Sorting**: Sort files into predefined folders (e.g., `Images`, `Documents`) based on file extensions or MIME types.
 - **Interactive Rules**: Create new rules interactively when Stash encounters unknown file types.
 - **Persistent Configuration**: Sorting rules are saved in `rules.json` for future use.
-- **Deep Stash**: Automatically or manually move old files to an external drive for backup, replacing them with lightweight ghost files (`.ds`).
-- **Restore**: Restore files:
-  - All files.
-  - Files within a specific timeframe.
-  - Files from a specific folder and subfolders.
-  - A specific individual file.
-- **Status Command**: View a detailed summary of your stash, including the number of tracked, deep-stashed, and soon-to-be stashed files.
+- **Status Command**: View a detailed summary of your stash, including the number of tracked files.
-- **Manual Deepstash**: Force deepstash specific files on demand.
 - **Lightweight and Portable**: Runs as a single Python script with minimal dependencies.

 ---